-Choosing compact fittings, the right layout and good design are essential in fully meeting your needs and making the room visually attractive. isita.
+An ingenious layout, the right style, the use of compact fittings and a great design will be crucial to fully meeting your needs and making the room visually attractive.

 Layout in small bathrooms

-The article gives more details, but the minimum size for a small bathroom with a shower, toilet and sink, provided that a sliding door is used, will be 135 x 150 cm.
+The article gives more details, but the minimum size for a small bathroom with a shower ,toilet and washbasin, provided you have a sliding door, will be 135 x 150 cm.

 Choose the right compact fittings

-As well as small fittings, a way of making the bathroom look bigger is to use wall-mounted and recessed items.
-The keys to choosing each of the items needed are outlined below.
+As well as small fittings, a way of making space look bigger is the suspended and recessed elements.

 To save as much space as possible, the best option is to use solutions like built-in cisterns and wall-mounted toilets, which save space and are easier to clean.
 There are compact models that only protrude around 50 cm from the wall.
 In this article, we tell you how to choose a small toilet, and which are the best options available in our catalogue.

-Acro Compact, which is 49 cm long, and Essence C Compact, only 51 cm deep, are two good choices for compact bathrooms.
-Both models are also equipped with Rimless technology, as well as an ecological 4.5/3-litre flush system for greater water savings.
+Acro Compact - 49 cms in length - and Essence C Compact - with a depth of only 51 cm are two ideal options for compact bathrooms.
+Both models are also designed with Rimless technology, as well as the eco dual flush 4.5/3-litre system as a water-saving device.

 Washbasins for small bathrooms

-Wall-mounted washbasins not only make cleaning the bathroom easier, but reduce the visual elements in the bathroom, in line with a minimalist approach to décor.
+Wall-mounted washbasins not only make cleaning the bathroom easier, but reduce the visual elements in the bathroom, in keeping with a minimalist approach to décor.

 Small bathroom furniture